openigem/naics36/sym/README.md

 # Sym Code for OpenIGEM

-## Master file
+## Subdirectories and master model definition files

-The file below defines the full model.
-It pulls in the other sym files via include statements.
+Each of the subdirectories contains a master file suitable for building a version of the model for a particular time grid.
+The master files are all named `openigem.sym` and pull in other sym files as needed from the current directory via include statements.

-    openigem.sym

 ## Declarations
 The following files contain declarations of sets, parameters,